Your rights if your landlord is selling

 Send the tribunal any evidence of why you do not believe the eviction ground.
 For example, emails or texts that show:

-you asked for repairs and your landlord sent an eviction notice
+you asked for repairs and then your landlord sent an eviction notice

 your landlord wants to rent the property out at a higher rent